Topic: Environment

 Written on December 7, 2021 at 4:11 am, by

 The County Council is searching for volunteers to fill two upcoming vacancies on the San Juan County Land Bank Commission.
-At large, Position 4 – four-year term expiring December 2025 (Orcas, Crane, Obstruction and Waldron Islands) At large, Position 5 – four-year term expiring December 2025 (San Juan, Brown, Henry and Stuart Islands) If you are interested Continue Reading
+At large, Position 4 – four-year term expiring December 2025 (Orcas, Crane, Obstruction and Waldron Islands) At large, Position 5 – four-year term expiring December 2025 (San Juan, Brown, Henry and Stuart Islands) If you Continue Reading

 Conservation Land Bank Seeks Public Input on Coffelt Farm Study and Proposed Agricultural Policy